armory/docs/content/en/continuous-deployment/release-notes/rn-prerelease-armory-spinnaker/armoryspinnaker_v2-27-5-rc1.md

 date: 2022-12-09
 version: <!-- version in 00.00.00 format ex 02.23.01 for sorting, grouping -->
 description: >
-  Release notes for Armory Enterprise v2.27.5-rc1.
+  Release notes for Armory Continuous Deployment v2.27.5-rc1.
 A beta release is not meant for installation in production environments.

 ---